Metric System of Measurement

 - and so on

-In fact the kilogram already uses this method, because it is a thousand grams, a kilogram.
+In fact the kilogram already uses this method, as it's a thousand grams, a kilogram.

 Here is a quick summary of the special prefixes:

-Example A million liters would be called a megaliter and abbreviated ML
+A million liters is a megaliter and abbreviated ML

 Making Other Units

 We can also combine the meter, kilogram and second to make new Units of Measurement!